Welcome to today's edition of the Rush 24-7 podcast.

 Wisconsin, however, the place to next focus.

-And to quickly to the uh what Hillary?
+And quickly, to the what, Hillary?

 Oh, yeah, yeah.

-Remember what happened to Martha Stewart.
+Remember what happened to Martha Stewart?

 She got sent to prison for lying to the FBI, not for anything else that she did.